ducasp/MSX-Development/UNAPI/TFTP/README.md

-# TFTPF v1.1
+# TFTP v1.1

-TFTPF v1.1 is based on TFTP v1.0 by Nestor Soriano / Konamiman.
+TFTP v1.1 is based on TFTP v1.0 by Nestor Soriano / Konamiman.

 This version removes the wait for a whole tick after TCPIP_WAIT calls for at least a whole tick (1/50s or 1/60s) that were not needed.
 This